mengdihuang/mengdihuang.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student in the Social Sciences at the University of Chicago, concentrating in psychology.
+I am a master student in the Social Sciences department at the University of Chicago, concentrating in psychology.
 At University of Chicago, I work with Dr. Fan Yang in the [Human Nature and Potentials Lab](https://voices.uchicago.edu/potentialslab/).